 The Lilacs, and the Monkey-Puzzle trees.

-A heavy oak front door and patterned Minton tiled floor
+Heavy oak front doors and patterned Minton tiled floors

 In the lobby, was ‘des rigeur’ in all but a few.

 With art nouveau side panels of stained glass,

 Out of view.